 Our one addition we would make to this template for publishers would be more information on how your readers are behaving on your site and how they are engaging with your content.

-Finally, we have a Data Studio dashboard template from Aro Digital that packs a lot of insights into 4 report tabs.
+Finally, we have a free Data Studio dashboard template from Aro Digital that packs a lot of insights into 4 report tabs.
 The middle two tabs won’t be as relevant for publishers, as they are more focused on sales and ad performance, but the first report tab gives you a lot of great data in one glance.

 It shows user trends over time and gives a particular emphasis to how users are engaging on different devices - something that’s important to keep an eye on, especially if you are making changes to your website.
 It also has SEO metrics on the last tab, which can be very useful for publishers who count on organic search as a large driver of traffic.